 David Raudkivi is a corporate partner specialising in capital markets, M&A, takeovers, private equity, shareholder activism and other corporate matters.
 He is highly regarded in the New Zealand market for his expertise in public company transactions, including significant initial public offerings, secondary capital raisings, block trades, takeovers and schemes of arrangement.
-He is also a market leader in advising timber investment management organisations on acquisitions, divestments and day-to-day operations of timber assets in New Zealand.
+He is recognised as 'Highly Regarded' by IFLR1000 for M&A and Capital Markets, ranked by Chambers for M&A, recognised by Best Lawyers for M&A and Capital Markets and rated 'Most Highly Regarded' by Who's Who Legal for Capital Markets.

+Russell McVeagh

-Russell McVeagh Vero Centre, Level 30, 48 Shortland Street Auckland 1010 New Zealand Tel: +64 9 367 8344
+Vero Centre, Level 30, 48 Shortland Street Auckland 1010 New Zealand Tel: +64 9 367 8344 Email: david.raudkivi@russellmcveagh.com LinkedIn: www.linkedin.com/in/david-raudkivi-1a52a526

-Email: david.raudkivi@russellmcveagh.com

-URL: www.russellmcveagh.com

 Russell McVeagh is the premier law firm in New Zealand.
 This full-service firm provides exceptional service through its comprehensive range of practice areas and clear, innovative advice.
-Russell McVeagh is committed to operating on the cutting edge of legal practice and boasts awardwinning lawyers who are internationally recognised for thought leadership, depth of experience and ability to translate complex legal issues into client success stories.
+Russell McVeagh is committed to operating on the cutting edge of legal practice and boasts award-winning lawyers who are internationally recognised for thought leadership, depth of experience and ability to translate complex legal issues into client success stories.